 In addition to the standard display properties, you can choose options for the actions.
 You can also modify these properties later in the Properties Inspector.

 Assigning Process Roles to Users

-When you want to stage or publish your application you need to assign roles to real users in Process.
+When you want to stage or publish your application you need to assign roles to real users in Oracle Process Cloud Service.

 To assign process roles to real users:

-- In the Processes tab, click Manage Process Roles to open the Manage Roles page in Process.
+- In the Processes tab, click Manage Process Roles to open the Manage Roles page in Oracle Process Cloud Service.